 8.2.
-Projects Overview
+PROJECTS OVERVIEW

-This section describes the Projects that are in place, planned, or may be considered for implementation in the Subbasin.
+This section describes the Projects that are in place, planned, or may be considered for implementation in the Modesto-Subbasin.
 In accordance with 23 CCR §354.44, Projects were developed to help achieve and maintain the Subbasin sustainability goal by 2042 and avoid undesirable results over the GSP planning and implementation horizon.
 Broadly, Projects provide tools that can be used to achieve and maintain groundwater sustainability.

-Projects were developed to be aligned with State grant program preferences and the Governor's Water Action Plan.
-Projects, where possible, were designed to provide benefits to surface water users, groundwater users, and disadvantaged communities (DACs) and embrace innovation and new technologies.
-The GSP prioritizes Projects that contain multibenefit approaches to address multiple needs and expand the utilization of natural infrastructure, including the Subbasin itself for storage and the natural waterways and floodplains as recharge areas.
-Projects that are located in targeted areas to achieve maximum recharge results and address water level decline are a point of emphasis for the Subbasin to achieve its sustainability goal.
-Additionally, the PMAs prioritize coordination among users, STRBGA GSA member agencies, and neighboring basins to improve the region's groundwater conditions while achieving sustainability.
+Projects were developed, where possible, to be aligned with State grant program preferences and the Governor's Water Action Plan, by providing multiple.
+Projects, where possible, were designed to provide benefits, embracing innovation and new technologies, and benefitting to surface water users, groundwater users, and disadvantaged communities (DACs) and environmental water users.
+This Planembrace innovation and new technologies.
+The GSP prioritizes Projects that contain multi-benefit approaches thatto address multiple needs and stressexpand the utilization of natural infrastructure, including the Subbasin itself for storage and the natural waterways and floodplains as recharge areas.
+An emphasis is also placed on Projects that are located in targeted areas to achieve maximum recharge results and address water level decline, are a point of emphasis for the Subbasin to achieve its sustainability goal.
+Additionally, the Plan stressesPMAs prioritize coordination among users, STRBGA GSA member agencies, and neighboring basins to improve the region's groundwater condition and achieveconditions while achieving sustainability.

 Projects were identified in the Modesto Subbasin through a several-month process involving the STRGBA GSA Technical Advisory Committee.
 Project information was provided by the STRGBA GSA and compiled into a draft list.
-The initial set of projects was reviewed further, and a final list of 13 possible projects was identified for inclusion in the GSP.
-The project types presented in the GSP a include direct and in-lieu recharge, water recycling, and improvements to metering infrastructure.
-Projects are classified into three categories based on project status:
+The initial set of projects was reviewed further, and a final list of 13 possible projects was identified for inclusion in the GSP, representing a variety of.
+The project types includingpresented in the GSP a include direct and in-lieu recharge, water recycling, and advancementsimprovements to metering infrastructure.
+Projects are classified into three groupscategories based on project status: Group 1, Group 2, and Group 3, as defined below.

-- Group 1 Projects that are in place and will continue to be implemented and expanded upon by specific participating agencies within the Subbasin to support groundwater management and GSP implementation. - Group 2 Projects that are still in the development phase but are anticipated to be implemented shortly after adoption of the GSP.
-Group 2 Projects are expected to greatly contribute to achieving the Subbasin's sustainability goal and continue supporting GSP implementation efforts.
-Project statuses and implementation schedules are presented in Sections 8.2.2 and 8.2.3 of the GSP. - Supplemental Projects Projects which have been identified for consideration in the Subbasin for future GSA activities.
-Supplemental Projects are not currently planned for implementation; however, the GSAs will continue assessing their feasibility to support local goals.
-Should these Projects be implemented, they would support Group 1 and Group 2 Projects' benefits in attainment of SMCs and support the sustainability goal.
+- Group 1 Projects that are in place and will continue to be implemented and expanded upon by specific participating agencies within the Modesto-Subbasin to support groundwater management and GSP implementation. - Group 2 Projects that are, generally, readily implementable but may still be in the planning stages of development and may be pursued by specific participating agencies within phase but are anticipated to be implemented shortly after adoption of the Modesto Subbasin which will GSP.
+Group 2 Projects are expected to greatly contribute to attainment of Sustainable Management Criteria (SMC) and will support GSP implementation achieving the Subbasin's sustainability goal and continue supporting GSP implementation efforts.
+Project statuses and implementation schedules are presented in Sections 8.2.2 and 8.2.3 of the GSP. - Group 3Supplemental Projects Projects which have been identified for consideration in the Modesto-Subbasin in thefor future subject to-GSA activities.
+Supplemental Projects are not currently planned for implementation; however, the GSAs will continue assessing their feasibility.
+These projects to support local goals.
+Should these Projects be implemented, they would providesupport Group 1 and

+Group 2 Projects' benefits in contributing to the attainment of the sustainability goal and Sustainable Management Criteria (SMCs) and would otherwise support GSP implementation the sustainability goal.

-Group 1 and Group 2 Projects are summarized in Section 8.3: Projects Developed for Implementation.
+Group 1 and Group 2 Projects are summarized in Section 8.38.23: Projects Developed for Implementation.
 These Projects were analyzed as part of scenarios using the C2VSimTM model to estimate their benefit to the groundwater system over the projected planning period.
 The results of the model scenarios are discussed in Section 8.5: Plan for Achieving Sustainability.